-You may apply from outside the UK, switch to it from certain visas inside the UK, and later apply for settlement (Indefinite Leave to Remain) under qualifying circumstances.
+You may apply for the Global Talent visa from outside the UK, switch to it from certain visas while inside the UK, and later apply for settlement (Indefinite Leave to Remain) if you meet the qualifying circumstances.

 Who Qualifies: Requirements & Eligibility